China calls on U.S. to 'stop flexing muscles' in South China Sea

 The exchange came a day after news that China sailed a carrier group into the sensitive Taiwan Strait, led by its first domestically built aircraft carrier.

-(Changes reference to Chinese defense minister from Fenghe to Wei in Paragraph 11)

-Reporting by Phil Stewart; Editing by Clarence Fernandez and Gerry Doyle
+Reporting by Phil Stewart; Editing by Gerry Doyle, Robert Birsel